fhoedemakers/pico-smsplus/README.md

 - Button2 : Open folder/flash and start game.
 - Button1 : Back to parent folder.
 - START: Show metadata and box art (when available).
 - SELECT: Opens a setting menu.
 Here you can change settings like screen mode, scanlines, framerate display, menu colors and other board specific settings.
 Settings can also be changed in-game by pressing some button combinations as explained below.
+The settings menu can also be opened in-game.

+>[!NOTE]
+>On the Pimoroni Pico DV Demo Base with a Raspberry Pi Pico (RP2040), the settings menu can only be accessed during gameplay.
+Accessing the settings from the main menu is disabled due to occasional crashes with this specific hardware configuration.

 ## Emulator (in game)
 Gamepad buttons:
-- SELECT + START, Xbox button: Resets back to the SD Card menu.
-Game saves are saved to the SD card.
+- SELECT + START, Xbox button: opens the settings menu.
+From there, you can:
+  - Quit the game and return to the SD card menu
+  - Adjust settings and resume your game.
 - SELECT + UP/SELECT + DOWN: switches screen modes.
 - START + Button2 : Toggle framerate display
 - **Pimoroni Pico DV Demo Base only**: SELECT + LEFT: Switch audio output to the connected speakers on the line-out jack of the Pimoroni Pico DV Demo Base.
 The speaker setting will be remembered when the emulator is restarted.